bihealth/sodar-server/docs_manual/source/app_samplesheets_irods_ticket.rst

 The form contains the following items:

 Path
-    Full iRODS path for the collection for which the ticket should be created.
+    Full iRODS path for the collection or data object for which the ticket should be created.
 See constraints above.
 Label
     Optional text label for the ticket.
 This will be displayed for the ticket to e.g. inform other users of the purpose for which the ticket was created.